 Wildlife biologists have a strong interest in the natural resources and a love of wildlife.
 Most wildlife biologists have a four-year college degree in wildlife management; many also have graduate degrees.
 This job requires hard work, but it is interesting and fun and has lots of variety.
 Most work is done outdoors.

 Fisheries biologists work in a number of different areas that focus on fish, their habitats, and people.

 Herpetologists study “herps.”
 Herps are what most people call reptiles and amphibians--snakes, frogs, turtles, and salamanders.
 Herpetologists study these creatures for many reasons: Herps can show us how healthy the water or land is where they live; they also play an important role in nature’s food chain because they eat other animals and insects.

-Testimonial from Wildlife and Fisheries Science graduate, Tim Oldread, who became an instructor in education department at SeaWorld Adventure Park.
+Tim Oldread (BS, Wildlife and Fisheries Science, '02) became an instructor in the education department at SeaWorld Adventure Park.

 April Sperfslage is a wildlife biologist aide with the Pennsylvania Game Commission.
 Her primary responsibilities are to coordinate and plan field work for white-tailed deer research.
 She leads the deer trapping crews in the winter and fawn capture crews in the summer.
 Winter duties include baiting and monitoring clover traps and rocket net sites on public and private land for the Deer-Forest Study.
 Summer duties include catching fawns for the Fawn Survival Study, using radio telemetry to monitor and obtain estimated fawn locations, and conducting mortality investigations.
 She also occasionally assists with bear trapping and repairing vegetation plot fences.